Syntax specification

 ctext

 From this specification Friedl constructs a single regular expression consisting in 4724 characters.
-The direct use in the TextTransformer has approximately the length of specification itself.
+The following reconstruction of this grammar in the TextTransformer has approximately the length of specification itself.

 This page belongs to the TextTransformer Documentation